alvinli04/APCSFinalProject/README.md

 (Alvin) - Implemented moving sausages when Stephen rotates.

 5/27 - 5/28 (Andrew) - Made some fixes on moving sausages by rotating
-(Alvin) - Started working on mechanics for grilling
+(Alvin) - Implemented mechanics for grilling, along with win/loss condition